rahilkidwai/bank-marketing-prediction/README.md

 Notebook: [notebook](notebook.ipynb)
 </pre>

+### Methodology
-This is a Multi Label Classification problem.
-I explored following Machine Learning techniques / models:
+This is a Binary Classification problem.
+Following techniques / models are evaluated:
 - KNeighbor Classifier,
 - Logistic Regression,
 - State Vector Machines (SVM)
 - Decision Tree Classifier

-To compare different techniques I use the following metrics: Accuracy, and F-score (Macro and Weighted).
+There were no missing values in the given dataset.
+The attribute "duration" is dropped from the dataset.
+The data was split in Training and Test sets at a factor of 80/20 respectively.
+The categorical columns were transformed and numerical columns were scaled to have a standardized distribution.

+Models were evaluated with different hyper-parameters and evaluated for accuracy, precision, recall and f-score.

+### Results
 ### 1. Logistic Regression

 | Multi Class | Fit Time | Accuracy | F1-Score (macro) | F1-Score (weighted) |